benasse/potoo-ldap-phonebook/README.md

 ```

 ## Limitaiton
-Only simple ldap filters are supported
+* Only simple ldap filters are supported
+* Only simple bind request are supported, ( no NTLM bind request, no digest MD5 bind request, no GSSAPI bind request )

 ## Other
 Inspired by https://github.com/a1comms/freepbx-ldap